ursi-2020/technical-base/doc/scheduler.md

 None means it will be executed only once, minute means it will be executed every minute, ...
 ```
 ```
 data: string => Optional data that can be passed to the targetted app through the request's body.
-(The parameters of your POST request that will be called by the scheduler)
+(The body of your POST request that will be called by the scheduler)
 ```
 ```
 source: string => The source of the schedule, your app name.